Installing Core Arches#

 Note

-yarn build_development creates a static frontend asset bundle.
-Any changes made to frontend files (eg. .js) will not be viewable until the asset bundle is rebuilt. run yarn build_development again to update the asset bundle, or run yarn start to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.
+npm run build_development creates a static frontend asset bundle.
+Any changes made to frontend files (eg. .js) will not be viewable until the asset bundle is rebuilt. run npm run build_development again to update the asset bundle, or run npm start to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.

 View the Project in a Browser#